srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 1. To view the list of resources, click **Monitored Resources**.

-    Note that the list of resources already includes your IoT Hub, the workspace that was created when Azure Security Center for IoT was activated earlier as well as the current subscription.
+    Note that the list of resources already includes your IoT Hub, the workspace that was created when Azure Defender for IoT was activated earlier as well as the current subscription.

 1. At the top of the pane, click **Edit**.